Specialty Pages: How To Write Pages That Convert For Your Practice

-Testimonials page: Social proof is crucial in our digital world.
-If people can see other people like them getting results, it may be the final piece to the puzzle of convincing potential clients to reach out to you for a consultation.
+Testimonials page: Social proof is crucial in our digital world and if people can see other people like them getting results, it may be the final piece to the puzzle of convincing your potential clients to reach out for a consultation.

 Unique therapy specialty pages

-While it’s important to have standard specialty pages, they probably don’t cover everything you want your potential clients to know about your practice.
+While it’s important to have standard specialty pages, they probably don’t cover everythin you want your potential clients to now about your practice.
 The unique therapies or techniques that matter to your practice and your clients, both current and potential, form this part of the specialty pages equation.
-This is where you can use some creativity: imagine your ideal practice, and specifically target your ideal clients in your specialty pages.
+This is where you can use some creativity, imagine your ideal practice, and apply laser-like targeting to those you seek.

-In order to know what kind of unique therapy specialty pages would be the most helpful for your private practice, you’ll need to brainstorm the things about you and your practice that make you stand out compared to some or most other practices.
+In order to know what kind of unique therapy specialty pages would be the most helpful for your private practice, you’ll need to brainstorm the things about you and your practice that make you special compared to some or most other practices.

-- What people or groups do you help?
+What people or groups do you work with?

-- What areas do you have significant experience and expertise in?
+What areas do you have much experience and expertise in?